jrpotter/notebook/dnd/abilities.md

 %%ANKI
 Basic
-Which skill is most associated with scaring somebody?
+Which skill is most associated with threatening somebody?
 Back: Intimidation.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1768613754798-->